-"Our Parish will maintain its tranquil and agricultural character by preserving its open spaces, wonderful views, rich heritage, countryside and dark skies.
+"Our Parish will enhance its tranquil and agricultural character by preserving its open spaces, wonderful views, rich heritage, countryside and Dark Night Skies.
 We will be valued within the South Downs National Park and encourage our vibrant schools and local businesses to flourish through community cohesion."